fsmosquito/fsmosquito/README.md

 ## Getting started

-- Download a release
+- Download a release from the [releases page](https://github.com/fsmosquito/fsmosquito/releases)
-- Install
+- Install using the installer
-- launch FsMosquito Desktop (Best on a second monitor)
+- Launch FsMosquito Desktop (Best on a second monitor)
 - Start Flight Simulator

+Your coordinates will appear on the first screen (which will be the dashboard) click on the "Moving Map" in the title

 ## Accessing from Mobile/Other computers and devices

 The Web-based interface runs on localhost:5272 by default, thus, if you open this port in Windows Firewall, other devices on your network can connect to the name/ip of the machine and view the same interface surfaced in FsMosquito Desktop.

+TODO: Put the current computer name and port in the title bar for easy reference

 ### Development: